Cybersecurity (MS)

 This program features foundation courses that are designed to work with your level of education and experience, so whether you’re completely new to the field or a seasoned pro, this program is designed to work for you.

 • Foundation courses get you up to speed.
-If you’re a new grad or a career changer with little or no experience in the field, you can develop the skills and knowledge that you need for long-term success right at the beginning of your program.
+If you’re a new college graduate or a career changer with little or no experience in the field, you can develop the skills and knowledge that you need for long-term success right at the beginning of your program.

 • Foundation courses can be waived with relevant experience at the discretion of the program director.
 If you’ve mastered the basics and are looking to deepen your knowledge and hone your skills even further, you can get right into the material – and get to degree completion faster.